raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 Back to the assumption that there is a deterministic finite automaton that can recognize balanced parentheses, `B`.
 We don't know how many states `B` has, it might be a very large number, but we know that there are a finite number of these states.

 Now let's consider the set of all strings that begin with one or more open parentheses: `(`, `((`, `(((`, and so forth.
-Our state machine will always begin in the *start* state, and for each one of these strings, when `B` scans them, it will always end in some state.
+Our DFA will always begin in the *start* state, and for each one of these strings, when `B` scans them, it will always end in some state.

 There are an infinite number of such strings of open parentheses, but there are only a finite number of states in B, so it follows that there are at least two different strings that when scanned, end up in the same state.
 Let's call those strings **p** and **q**..

-We can make a pretend function called **state**. `state` takes a state machine, a start state, and a string, and returns the state the machine is in after reading a string, or it returns `halt` if the machine halted at some point while reading the string.
+We can make a pretend function called **state**. `state` takes a DFA, a start state, and a string, and returns the state the machine is in after reading a string, or it returns `halt` if the machine halted at some point while reading the string.

 We are saying that there is at least one pair of strings of open parentheses, `p` and `q`, such that `p ≠ q`, and `state(B, start, p) = state(B, start, q)`.
 (Actually, there are an infinite number of such pairs, but we don't need them all to prove a contradiction, a single pair will do.)